 - Improved water service reliability

-Several different types of AMR systems have been tested and utilized over the last 20 years.
+Several different types of AMI systems have been tested and utilized over the last 20 years.
 They have been used successfully for water, electricity, and gas utilities.
-AMR increases efficiency, therefore saving customers money.
+AMI increases efficiency, therefore saving customers money.

-The system chosen by the City of Redmond is built by Aclara and the Neptune Technology Group.
+The system chosen by the City of Redmond is built by Aclara and paired with Badger E-Series Ultrasonic Meters.
 The system consists of several elements that work together to improve your water service:

 - Water Meter

 - Data Collection Units

 - AMI System Computer

 To briefly describe the newest system, your old water meter is replaced with a new meter equipped with an electronic register.
 The meter accurately measures your water use and transmits the reading to a data collection unit located on a utility pole, which then relays the information to the main Water Department computer.
 Accuracy, frequency and availability of information are but a few of the benefits associated with AMI.